Memory-Efficient Solutions to Large-Graph MST Problems: Algorithm

 \subsection{Implementation Details.}

-The code was implemented in Python 3.7 and used the \texttt{mmh3} library \cite{MMH} for generating universal hash functions for the bloom filter and the \texttt{bitarray} library \cite{BITARRAY} for generating bitarrays, as Python does not natively support single-bit bit arrays.
+The code was implemented in Python 3.7 and used the \texttt{mmh3} library \cite{MMH} for generating universal hash functions for the Bloom Filter and the \texttt{bitarray} library \cite{BITARRAY} for generating bitarrays, as Python does not natively support single-bit bit arrays.
+We implement the priority queue using the \texttt{heapq} library that is native to Python.